The Loch Ness Horror: Production

 The film was made on an infamously low budget and on location at Lake Tahoe, California, whose surrounding countryside passes poorly for Scotland.
 The firearms used were 1 Colt Python and 2 M16s.

 Release

-It was released on 1 January 1981 under MPAA rating of PG.
+It was released on May 14, 1982.

 Reception

 The limited release of this motion picture was poorly received.

 The Loch Ness Horror is a 1981 horror movie directed by Larry Buchanan, who had a reputation for helming poorly-made films and even proclaiming himself the "schlockmeister".

 The film is infamous for its poor special effects, meandering story, awful use of California doubling for Scotland and the fact that, as with almost all of his films, Larry Buchanan uses members of his family both in front of the camera and behind it, whether they are suited to the task or not.
 The Nessie puppet (just a head on a stick) was later used as Jack the Ripper in one of the "Bullshit or Not?" segments in Amazon Women on the Moon.